tarides/ocaml-eglot/README.md

 - `ocaml-eglot-find-definition-in-current-window`
 - `ocaml-eglot-find-declaration-in-current-window`

+The default behavior can also be configured using the `ocaml-eglot-open-window-strategy` variable.

 ### Jump to type definition  of an expression

 You can also jump to the type definition of the expression at point.